City-approved plans even include dirt grading in Belmar Park.

 Click to view Dr. Pardo’s photos and presentation on the environmental impact to Belmar Park.

-There is no wildlife buffer between the park and the proposed housing project.
+There is no recommended wildlife buffer between the park and the proposed housing project.

-• The Denver Post editorial board agrees there should be a buffer zone to protect Belmar Park
+- The Denver Post has published two editorials advocating for a buffer zone to protect Belmar Park.

-Due to the large shadow cast across the wetlands in Belmar Park by the 6-story apartment building, algae will be reduced which will mean fewer frogs and more mosquitos.
+Due to the large shadow cast across the wetlands in Belmar Park by the 6-story apartment compound, algae will be reduced which will mean fewer frogs and more mosquitoes including the Culex tarsalis that transmits West Nile virus, Western Equine Encephalitis, and St. Louis Encephalitis.

 In 2023, Colorado led the nation in West Nile virus deaths!